 With the implementation of the new system, the United Church of Canada is now able to more easily access their systems from anywhere – onsite, online or on a mobile device – and have access to accurate and up-to-date information for both ministers and communities of faith.
 The Church is using the new modern platform to increase collaboration across the nation as the portals and communications tools connect ministers and members from the Church’s communities of faith.
 The impact is expected to be high for rural communities and for the Church’s younger members who will now be able to connect to the Church’s content with a mobile device.

 In addition, the Church’s IT team is taking advantage of the solution’s integration of Microsoft Office 365 and the Azure platform.
 They’re excited to spend less time maintaining and upgrading on-premises servers, because they will be able to expand or create new databases on the fly and in the cloud.

-Microsoft Office 365 and SharePoint provided the United Church of Canada with the professionalism of a cloud environment and the capabilities of a modern solution that we need to connect with our members across the country."
+Microsoft Office 365, SharePoint, and Dynamics 365 provided the United Church of Canada with the professionalism of a cloud environment and the capabilities of a modern solution that we need to connect with our members across the country."